fbaew/visualizers/README.md

 shape, offsets, scaling, colour, blur amount and animation speed in real time.
 You can also add or remove layers on the fly, choose from several presets or randomize all layer settings with a single click.

+## Triangles Visualizer

+Open `triangles/index.html` to see bouncing triangles that merge and shatter based on edge proximity.
+Use **Toggle Settings** to reveal sliders for the number of triangles and snap distance.